You may also like:

 - “I’m happy to help!”

 Sounds so much better, doesn’t it?

 6. Try to create a genuine connection

 Although the main goal of a customer service interaction is to assist or help a customer, that doesn't mean you have to “follow the script” blindly.
 If you see a chance to connect on a personal level, for instance, notice that you and your customer have something in common, why not bring it up?

 More often than not, such tiny moments can instantly boost the mood and make it easier to solve a problem (or at least they can release the pressure from the conversation, if any).
 If appropriate, it also helps if you can have a few laughs and exchange shared experiences.

 This can bring you closer to the customer and put a nice and warm memory in their mind when they think about your brand.
 What can be better than someone telling their friends (a.k.a. your potential clients) that I had the best experience with their customer support agent, he was really helpful, and turns out we both went to the same high school!

 Well, that wouldn’t probably come up, but you get the idea.

-Expressing empathy: statements for customer service
+Expressing empathy: customer service statements to use

 In one way or another, all of the things mentioned above bring you closer to more empathetic customer service.
 The key here is not to just serve a customer – instead, be there for them.